JoeY34kaze/tradeDispenser/autoTradeSand/README.md

 # autoTradeSand

-A minimal WoW Classic Era addon that automatically trades Hourglass Sand when someone opens a trade window with you.
+A minimal WoW Classic addon that automatically trades Hourglass Sand when someone opens a trade window with you.

 ## Features